 LED in Ethernet operation

-If the USR-ES1 Ethernet module is plugged in and the jumper J12 is set accordingly, the blue LED shows further state information in addition to those described above, and these are stepped through in the following stages:
+If the USR-ES1 Ethernet module is plugged in and the variant set to Ethernet, the blue LED shows further state information in addition to those described above, and these are stepped through in the following stages:

 - Until the W5500 of the USR-ES1 module responds after the reset, the LED flashes (2x per second).

 - Until a link is found on the line, the LED flashes very quickly (20x per second).

 - In case of DHCP, the LED flashes quickly (4x per second) until an IP address has been negotiated via DHCP.